C Container Collection (CCC)

 Value:

-Removes the key value in the map storing the old value, if present, in the struct containing key value type provided by the user.
+Removes the key value in the map storing the old value, if present, in the key value type provided by the user.

 Parameters